-In the Asset Purchase Agreement entered into by CIPP and MERALCO on April 11, 2009, MERALCO acquired CIPP's rights and interests in the existing electric distribution system on an "as is, where is" basis for a total consideration of P62.00 million.
-Gain on sale recognized in the 2009 consolidated statement of income related to the said transaction amounted to P7.28 million (see Note 24).
-The depreciation and related maintenance cost of the power plant of CIPP beginning April 12, 2009 are presented as part of "Cost of Power Plant on Standby" account in the consolidated statements of income for the first semester ended June 30, 2011 and 2010 (see Note 20).
+In the Asset Purchase Agreement entered into by CIPP and MERALCO on April 11, 2009, MERALCO acquired CIPP's rights and interests in the existing electric distribution system on an "as is, where is" basis.
+Consequently, the depreciation and related maintenance cost of the power plant of CIPP are presented as part of "Cost of Power Plant on Standby" account in the consolidated statements of income for the nine months ended September 30, 2011 and 2010 (see Note 20).